pngtree

 Achieving net-zero carbon dioxide emissions by 2050

 In our industrialized societies, fossil and electric energy is everywhere.
 The not yet translated German and French books shows how our modern societies can succeed the transition to a post-oil society without too much turmoil.
 The challenges are numerous and some are gargantuan, above all if global warming is to be limited to 2°C. But the “2000-watt-neighborhoods” in Switzerland show a promising path towards a post-oil society.
 A permanent power-consumption of 2000 watts (48 kWh per day) by each human is considered to be sustainable and can be produced by renewable energies.
 The current power consumption between 5000 and 10 000 watts in industrialized nations is not sustainable.
-If we accept global warming of 3° to 4°C and all the catastrophes that will come with it, such a high level of power consumption may last for another 30 years, till most reserves of crude oil and natural gas will be exhausted and the gap of lower fossil fuel production is filled by added renewable and nuclear energies.
+If we accept global warming exceeding 3°C and all the catastrophes and costs that will come with it, such a high level of power consumption may last for another 30 years, till most reserves of crude oil and natural gas will be exhausted and the gap of lower fossil fuel production is filled by added renewable and nuclear energies.

 The following graphic shows the historical evolution of the use of primary fossil energy, converted to Tera-Watt-Hours (TWh) :